 The Sooner Communication Conference is an OU graduate student-organized event joining faculty and students from schools throughout the region and the nation.
 The conference presents an opportunity for students and faculty to discuss developments in theory and research across the communication discipline and for students to fine-tune research papers for other conferences and possible publications.
+The theme for the 2012 conference is Communication Connections: Traditional and Contemporary.

 For more information about the conference, click here.